 "Some learning is best done in small, regular chunks, rather in long sessions," he says.
 "Whatever you decide, the key thing is to have regular breaks or rewards.
 It is probably not a good idea to cram a lot of revision into one week and hardly any the next.

 "You know your own child best – some are very driven and happy to revise to an extent most of us would find exhausting, and in that case I wouldn’t stand in their way from doing more."

 "Provide them with as many tools as necessary so they feel they are as best prepared as they can be – study guides like York Notes or those by other publishers can be of real benefit in helping children feel they have what they need at their fingertips."

-10. Have a light read the night before the examMike said: "The time just before is probably not best for revising new material (unless something vital has been forgotten) but better for a light reread over everything they have done up to that point – like topping up the oil before you set out on a car trip."
+Mike says: "The night before is probably not the best time to start revising new material (unless something vital has been forgotten), but better for a light re-read over everything they have done up to that point."

-11. Breathing, meditation or mindfulness exercisesMike said: "Many of the same tips one would give to adults would probably apply to children here too; breathing, meditation or mindfulness exercises could help before an exam, as could something such as going for a walk, or doing something fun with the rest of the family such as a cheap meal out, or watching a favourite programme together (as long as it allows for a bit of revision too!)
+Mike says: "Breathing, meditation or mindfulness exercises could help before an exam, as could something such as going for a walk, or doing something fun with the rest of the family such as a cheap meal out, or watching a favourite programme together (as long as it allows for a bit of revision too!)